mojaloop/helm/mojaloop-iam/docs/gateway-authz-architecture.md

 every user-facing URL Oathkeeper builds (the login redirect's `return_to`), so what the browser sees is always the real URL.

-Each endpoint is one rule, and its `authenticators` list names the credentials it
-accepts: a human-only endpoint lists `cookie_session`, a machine-only endpoint lists `jwt`, an endpoint on both lists both (tried in order, falling through by credential presence).
-The list comes from the operation's OpenAPI `security`.
+Each endpoint is one rule, and its `authenticators` list names the credentials the deployment accepts: `cookie_session` for a human, `jwt` for a machine, both where both are served, tried in order and falling through by credential presence.
+The list is the deployment's and identical on every rule it generates, because which credentials exist is a property of the installation rather than of an operation.

 ```yaml
 - id: example.getWidgetCa